 Communicating the Price

 They also need to know where the line in the sand is for pricing exceptions and customized structures.
-Banks complain about their products being commoditized, but they often become the primary instigators of that mentality by limiting the ability of their lenders to price anything that isn’t predefined on the rate sheet.
-To be truly effective, we need to communicate clear targets and boundaries to our lenders, as well as the relative value of each deal component.
+Banks complain about their products being commoditized, but they often become the primary instigators of that mentality by limiting the ability of their RMs to price anything that isn’t predefined on the rate sheet.
+To be truly effective, we need to communicate clear targets and boundaries to our RMs, as well as the relative value of each deal component.
 If the only lever they can move is the rate, expect to see a lot of discounts.

 The other banks?
 That’s where we still see lots of the “Let me check with my manager” style of negotiations that people love so much from the car buying experiences, and way too many response times measured in weeks instead of minutes.
 When the customer experience suffers to this degree, we can’t expect to get premium pricing.

-Lender Incentives and Accountability
+RM Incentives and Accountability

 The good news though, is that it is also an incredibly powerful lever for improving performance.
 You don’t have to get it perfect right out of the gate, and you don’t have to tackle it all at once; even incremental changes will quickly translate to better results.